wood flooring advice

 There are a several reasons engineered flooring provide a superior option to solid wood flooring.
-Engineered wood can be installed using the ‘floating’ installation method, reducing installation times and increasing ease of repair.
-In most cases they are also adequate to be used over Under Floor Heating, due to their stability.
+Engineered wood can be installed using the ‘floating’ installation method, reducing installation times and providing a simple acoustic solution.
+In most cases they are also adequate to be used over Underfloor Heating, due to their stability.

 Solid wood floors come in a wide variety of widths, helping you achieve the exact look you are after.
 It is available in narrow boards, wider boards and most sizes in between, and in some designs can be used in mixed widths to achieve a more natural and informal look.
 Solid wood floorings durability and longevity can supersede those of other flooring types and because of the thicker wear layer they can be sanded and refinished several times, providing a newer floor look every time.
 In additional as solid wood floors can, in most cases, be used as a structural floor and contributes to the overall structural strength of a property.